 When trying to speak to my children in a way that they will remember (it is not easy), I regularly say to them in a funny, but somewhat serious way, “Don’t Be A Sheep.”

 Most anyone that I know tries to teach young ones this lesson.
-The “If Johnny runs off a cliff are you going to follow?” talk.
+The “If someone runs off a cliff are you going to follow?” talk.

 For some reason, however, many adults forget and act like herd animals when it comes to investing.

 Almost every day you can see examples of appeals to this collective amnesia in what I call “don’t be left behind” headlines: